Our started trained family companion Labrador puppies will make an excellent addition to your home. Husband and wife owners and

 at our facility interfacing with your new best friend, learning how to work with and train your dog.
 Our goal is for you to acquire a high level of

 comfort and confidence in your skills with our K-9/handler interfacing program, and we will work with you until this is achieved.
 Upon completion of this

-program, you will receive a certificate of completion of training for obedience and agility, as well as all your training gear.
+program, you will receive a certificate of completion of training for obedience, as well as all your training gear.
 You will receive a 6 ft leather lead,

 training collar, nylon choker, and light lines to continue your off-leash work.
-You will be taking home a high quality pup with everything done for you: spayed/neutered,
+You will be taking home a high quality pup with everything done for you: crate-trained,

 current on vaccinations for the next year, and obedience trained; a calm, well-behaved dog ready to be integrated into your family.
 All you have to do is keep up with your pup's

 preventative health care (monthly heartworm and flea/tick treatments, yearly vaccinations) and maintain and strengthen the foundation that we built for you.

 These pups are sold with Limited AKC registration only.
 They are not to be bred.
 We highly recommend getting

 your pup spayed or neutered between 44 and 50 weeks of age.
 You can always count on us for any follow-up help